 4. If you change or transfer your booking

-A confirmed group tour departure booking (excluding Private Groups) can be changed or transferred free of charge to a different departure date or trip, up to 60 days prior to departure.
-A £50 per booking admin fee applies to any changes and transfers made to non-group holidays and Private Groups up to 60 days before departure.
+A confirmed group tour departure booking can be changed or transferred free of charge to a different departure date or trip, up to 60 days prior to departure, subject to the conditions below.
+A £50 per booking admin fee applies to any changes and transfers made to non-group self-guided holidays up to 60 days before departure.
 Thereafter all changes will be treated as cancellations and subject to the cancellation charges below.
 Changes are subject to availability and are limited to one transfer during the lifetime of your booking.
 It is not possible to rebook back onto the original departure once you have either transferred or cancelled your booking.
 You can request a credit voucher for the amount paid in respect of any cancelled booking, less any non-refundable charges incurred by us or imposed by our suppliers.
 This must be redeemed within 12 months of issue against a new booking.
 No further credit vouchers can be requested against the new booking.
 The voucher cannot be exchanged for cash.
 No cash refund will be provided if the cost of the new booking is less than the value of the credit voucher.